 Labor allotment is a system that’s based on sales forecasts for the next week and the actual hours worked and sales for last week.
 With it you can easily alter your schedules to meet budget by knowing how many hours and dollars you have for next week’s schedule.

-The implementation of these types of systems is extremely important to your food truck’s success.
+The implementation of these types of systems is extremely important to your ability to avoid food truck failure.
 They are the keys to your planning process and will guide you to a successful operation each and every day.
 But the piece of the puzzle that makes this all work is someone that inspects that the systems are not only being used, but completed on time each and every day.